assist-project/dtls-fuzzer/README.md

 Unfortunately, automating SUT setup is a complicated process, hence we take the following shortcuts.
 For Java SUTs (JSSE, Scandium) we don't build the implementations, instead we use the compiled .jars from the 'experiments/suts' directory.
-Note that the source code of the SUTs (server applications) is publically available online, see [Scandium][scandium] and [JSSE][jsse].
+Note that the source code of the SUTs (server applications) is publicly available online, see [Scandium][scandium] and [JSSE][jsse].
 Also, automatically installing dependencies may prompt 'sudo' access.
-This is the case for GnuTLS which relies on external libraries such as libnettle, or for Eclipse's TinyDTLS, which relies on autoconf.
+This is the case for GnuTLS which relies on external libraries such as nettle, or for Eclipse's TinyDTLS, which relies on autoconf.
 Finally, we do not provide automatic setup for NSS and PionDTLS due to how complicated setup for these systems is.

 ### Troubleshooting
 If things in the setup process stop working, deleting the 'suts' folder (or the 'suts/SUT' folder specific to the SUT) and re-running the setup script may solve the problem.
 Also, in case of building failure, the source code of the implementation should still be downloaded to the 'suts' directory.
 A workaround is to build the implementation manually.
-Our setup should work if the implementation is built.
+As long as the implementation is built, our setup should work.

 The dependencies which 'setup_sut.sh' tries to install using sudo access are: